IEMod/IEMod.pw/README.md

 Seriously, avoid nulls *at all costs*.

 Use the `QuickControl` system instead of working with raw GameObjects, where this is possible.
 These are thin wrappers around UI GameObjects that give you access to common components, as well as improved error detection and data binding.

-*More to come later*

-## Modding Intro
-*Here I'll talk about how modding unity games works in general (what I've managed to figure out, anyway), and Pillars of Eternity in particular.*

-## License
-[CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/), same as the original.
-Though this license is implied, rather than clearly stated.